MaryMghalu/Mghalu/README.md

 Description

 This is my coding portfolio.
-You will find a number of other projects and i have contributed too as well as worked solo on to demonstrate skills and abilities.
+You will find a number of other projects i have done.I have contributed too as well try my best demonstrate skills and abilities.

 Setup/Installation Requirements